- Home -

 When it comes to mobility, we are facing similar changes to those people faced 125 years ago when the car was invented.
 Having one's own car was a symbol of freedom and independence and an expression of social status for a long time.
 This is fundamentally changing at the moment.
 Especially when it comes to the actual purpose of the car, namely to get from one place to another comfortably and quickly.
 Sustainability is also playing an increasingly important part.

 As a result digital offers, for example ride-sharing, are already changing mobility today.
 Autonomous shuttles are already being tested, and it won’t be long before they are used on public roads.
-Even air taxis are being intensively researched, so airborne passenger transport could soon no longer be a problem in public transport, in purely technical terms.
+Even are being intensively researched, so airborne passenger transport could soon no longer be a problem in public transport, in purely technical terms.

 Collaboration between the industry’s pioneers is particularly being promoted in Bavaria to further promote the mobility sector’s digital transformation.
 It's not just about the car, the train or the plane – mobility is going to be revolutionised by the use of new technologies.
 Well-known companies’ relevant accelerators are playing a prominent role in this.

 In the fast lane: Bavarian accelerators for mobility start-ups

 As a "Venture Client", BMW cooperates with selected mobility start-ups even before their product is ready for the market.
 The respective product is developed to market maturity by collaborating directly on real projects and tested in practice together with a BMW department.
 The car manufacturer doesn’t just act as a mentor but also as a paying customer.